Proposal for a Bell Test with Entangled Atoms of Different Mass: Proposed Experimental Setup

 \section{Proposed Experimental Setup}

 \paragraph*{Entangled state generation.} We start by creating an entangled state through collisions between two atomic species, in our case, the fermionic and bosonic isotopes of metastable helium \cite{thomas2023ProductionHighlyDegenerate}, denoted as $\mA$ (\thet) and $\mB$ (\thef) respectively, initially in a harmonic trap.
 After switching off the trap, we transfer the $\mB$ atoms into a coherent superposition of momentum states moving upwards ($+\bmp_k$) and downwards ($-\bmp_k$), while the $\mA$ atoms remain at rest (see \figurename~\ref{fig:all-in-one}.(a)).
 The transfer is achieved via a two-photon Bragg transition, transferring momentum $\pm\bmp_k$ to the atoms, where $\bmp_k = \hbar(\bmk_2^\mB-\bmk_1^\mB)$ and $\bmk_{1,2}^\mB$ are the two beam wavevectors associated with the laser beams that induce the two-photon transition of $\mB$ \cite{giltner1995TheoreticalExperimentalStudy, thomas2022MatterwaveRarityTapsterInterferometer}.
-This momentum transfer leads to $s$-wave collisions between individual \thet and \thef atoms, with collisions occurring between pairs with momenta either $+\bmp_k$ and 0 or $-\bmp_k$ and 0.
+This momentum transfer leads to $s$-wave collisions between individual \thet and \thef atoms, with collisions occurring between pairs with centre-of-mass momenta either $+\bmp_k$ and 0 or $-\bmp_k$ and 0.
 Each of these collisions will produce two scattering halos \cite{perrin2007ObservationAtomPairs,hodgman2017SolvingQuantumManyBody,kannan2024MeasurementSwaveScattering}, such that for every \thet atom detected in one halo, a \thef atom will be found in the diametrically opposite point in the other halo of the pair (see \figurename~\ref{fig:all-in-one}.(b)).
-Notably, \thef-\thef scatterings as absent in this setup, as there are no \thef atoms left in the zero momentum states.
+Notably, \thef-\thef scatterings are absent in this setup, as there are no \thef atoms left in the zero centre-of-mass momentum states.
+While scattering between $+\bmp_k$ and $-\bmp_k$ for \thef atoms is possible, as has previously been observed \cite{Khakimov2016}, atoms in the resulting much larger halo will land outside our analysis region and hence not contribute \cite{hodgman2017SolvingQuantumManyBody,Khakimov2016}.

 The effective Hamiltonian $\hat H_\mathrm{FWM}$ describing the four-wave mixing (FWM) process responsible for the pair production comes from extending the previous theoretical framework of FWM for pure bosonic atoms \cite{klimov2009GroupTheoreticalApproachQuantum,braunstein2005QuantumInformationContinuous,rugway2011CorrelationsAmplifiedFourWave,thomas2022MatterwaveRarityTapsterInterferometer} and pure fermions \cite{khanna2007MaximumEntanglementSqueezed}, to a Bose-Fermi (\thef-\thet) mixture system.
 This gives: